symbolicdata/symbolicdata.github.io/Using.Git.markdown

 I hope that pretty much explains how the patches flow.
 RH counts as the Integration manager of his blessed github repo git@github.com:hemmecke/symbolicdata.git and HGG acts as the Integration manager of his blessed repo git@github.com:hg-graebe/symbolicdata.git.

 Only the Integration manager needs write access to the blessed repo.

-HGG: We started to set up such an infrastructure at github.
-The following repos are set up yet:

--   github.com:hemmecke/symbolicdata.git
--   github.com:hg-graebe/symbolicdata.git
--   github.com:symbolicdata/symbolicdata.git (hosting the forthcoming official public master)

 #### What's about commit messages?